 Usually, satay sauce is made with peanuts and many recipes will actually include peanut butter as the key ingredient.
 As tasty as peanuts are, they are not actually that great for us, so I’ve replaced them with cashews which created a much more mellow satay flavour as they are not as sweet and pungent.
 The sauce is still like Paleo candy with sweetness coming from coconut, cashews and honey, but you only eat a small amount as it’s so rich and full of flavour.

 - 3 small red chillies, deseeded and roughly diced

 - 2 garlic cloves, roughly diced

-- 1 stick of lemon grass, two outer layers removed and roughly diced
+- 1 stalk lemon grass, outer layer removed and roughly diced

-- 3 small eshallots, peeled and roughly dice
+- 3 small shallots, peeled and roughly dice

 - 3 cups unsalted, raw cashews